Phalcode/gamevault-docs/docs/gamevault-plus/introduction.md

 Phalcode is the small startup company developing GameVault.
 We are just two friends developing software and based in germany.
 You can find more information about us on our [website](https://phalco.de).

-### I have trouble with GameVault+ and I need support.
+### I have trouble with my subscription and I need support.
 How can I contact you?

-Contact the developers **directly** on [Discord](https://discord.gg/NEdNen2dSu) or via our [email](mailto:contact@phalco.de).
-Do **not** use the public discord channels for support regarding your personal GameVault+ subscription.
+Please contact the developers **directly** either on [Discord](https://discord.gg/NEdNen2dSu) or via our [email](mailto:contact@phalco.de).
+Do **not** use the public discord channels for support regarding your personal GameVault+ subscription or billing details.

 ### How do I manage billing and payments?

 GameVault+ uses the Stripe billing system for your convenience.
-Easily handle your subscription, review billing details, and make changes through [our Stripe Customer Portal](https://billing.stripe.com/p/login/7sI9B10uP6kj36M000).
+Easily handle your subscription, review billing details, and make changes through [our Customer Portal](https://billing.stripe.com/p/login/7sI9B10uP6kj36M000).

 ### What payment methods are accepted for GameVault+ subscriptions?